Common Wet Scrubber Problems & Step-by-Step Troubleshooting Guide 2026

 Three Mist Eliminator Failure Modes

 Mechanical damage: Bent or misaligned chevron blades create gaps where gas slips through without the directional changes that cause droplet impaction.
-A single 5 mm gap in a chevron eliminator passes 20–40% of the liquid droplets through untreated.
+A gap can create bypass, but carryover depends on its location and area, gas and liquid load, droplet distribution, and surrounding geometry.
 Mechanical damage typically occurs during maintenance when a worker steps on the eliminator or when ice forms in outdoor installations and expands between blades.
 Inspect the eliminator from above with a flashlight — even gaps are visible from the access hatch.
-PP eliminators resist this failure mode because polypropylene does not corrode and does not deform at scrubber operating temperatures.
+PP eliminators still require grade-specific compatibility, temperature, creep, support, fouling, impact, and inspection checks.

 Scale blockage of drainage channels: The chevron blades have drainage channels that collect separated droplets and channel them back to the sump.
 When these channels plug with crystallized salt or biological growth, liquid accumulates on the eliminator and is eventually re-entrained into the gas stream.
 The symptom is intermittent carryover — the eliminator fills with liquid, releases a slug, fills again, releases a slug.
 Clean the drainage channels with a mild acid solution and verify that the blowdown rate is keeping dissolved salt concentration below the crystallization threshold.